The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Impressions

-Award of the German Federal Environmental Foundation
+Sponsorship award from the German Federal Environmental Foundation

 2002